Minnesota Family Investment Program (MFIP)

 In Minnesota, a family is considered “needy” when their countable income at the initial income test is less than the threshold called the “Family Wage Level ”.

-For example, the current limit for a family of three is $1,573, above which families are ineligible for cash assistance.
+For example, the current limit for a family of three is $1,573 per month, above which the family no longer receives cash assistance, but may continue to receive food benefits.

 There is also a $10,000 asset limit which includes cash, bank accounts, liquid stocks and bonds, and vehicles.

-MFIP-eligible families who are not currently receiving public housing or assisted rental subsidies will also receive a $110 MFIP Housing Assistance Grant each month to help pay for housing.
+MFIP-eligible families who do not receive public housing or rental assistance may receive a $117 monthly MFIP Housing Assistance Grant to help cover housing costs.

 How do I apply for MFIP?